khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 In some cases Khanon.js works with its own implementation, like the case of actors.
 Actors are logical elements that interact between themselves, the scene, and/or the player.
 An actor could be the main charactar of the game, a NPC, a fire throwing particles, or whatever.
 This element is fully provided by Khanon.js, so it doesn't have a direct relation with a Babylon.js object.

-In other cases the Khanon.js object wraps an existing Babylon object, like Scenes, Sprites, Meshes or Particles.
+In other cases the Khanon.js object wraps an existing Babylon object, like scenes, sprites, meshes or particles.

 In the case of Babylon wrapped objects, apart of the extended features Khanon.js brings, you will have fully access to the Babylon object, being able to modify whatever you need.